 The Bundesnetzagentur's list of power plants and the information on new plant capacity and plant closures are updated on a regular basis.

 |Total net nominal capacity||Of which participating in the electricity market||Of which renewable energy sources||Of which eligible for payment under the EEG|

-In addition to location details and the key data for each power plant (including energy source, capacity, voltage level), the list also includes the following breakdowns by:
+In addition to location details and the key data for each power plant (including energy source, capacity, network operators, voltage level), the list also includes the following breakdowns by:

 - plant status1